BDC Hamburger Icon

 5. Create your own data room.

 In years past, a buyer’s lawyer would enter a private room at your lawyer’s office called a “data room.”
 Here, they’d inspect financial and employment records, as well as documentation regarding intellectual property ownership and previous and ongoing legal disputes.
-Most data rooms are now virtual and the professional teams acting for the buyer and the seller usually email documentation to each other.
+Today, most data rooms are virtual, with the buyer and seller’s teams typically exchanging documentation via email.

-Create your own online data room as soon as you can and ask your accountants, lawyers and managers to submit updated reports every month.
-Delays in providing information can upset buyers — something you want to keep to a minimum.
+Create your own online data room as soon as possible and ask your accountants, lawyers and managers to submit updated reports every month.
+Delays in providing information can frustrate buyers — something you want to avoid.

 TipBottom line

-You don’t need to cure all the imperfections in your company before putting it on the market.
-A common myth among sellers is that buyers want spotless, perfectly run businesses.
-They don’t.
-All they want is a company they can add value to and they expect a certain degree of imperfection.
+You don't need to fix every flaw in your company before putting it on the market.
+Buyers don't expect perfectly run businesses; they want companies they can add value to.

 Running your business like nothing else is happening